mattwarren/mattwarren.github.io/_posts/2016-02-17-adventures-in-benchmarking-memory-allocations.md

 layout: post
 title: Adventures in Benchmarking - Memory Allocations
 comments: true
-tags: [Benchmarking, Garbage Collectors, ETW]
+tags: [Adventures in Benchmarking, Benchmarking, Garbage Collectors, ETW]
 ---

 For a while now I've been involved in the Open Source [BenchmarkDotNet](https://github.com/PerfDotNet/BenchmarkDotNet) library along with [Andrey Akinshin](https://github.com/AndreyAkinshin) the project owner.
 Our goal has been to produce a .NET Benchmarking library that is: